Outstanding geysers around the world

 - Loburu geysers and other geysers of Lake Bogoria – Rift Valley, Kenya.
 In several geothermal areas around the Lake Bogoria there are more than 10 active geysers, up to 5 m high.

 - Cisolok geysers – West Java, Indonesia.
 Two geysers in the stream of Cipanas River, reaching up to 5 m high.

 - Beppu hot springs – Oita prefecture, Japan.
 A group of boiling mud pots and hot pools – jigoku.
 Tatsumaki jigoku geyser erupts up to 20 m high.
 Whole area long since ago has been turned into resort and it is not easy to distinguish what here is man-made and what – natural.

 - Chaluo geysers – Sichuan, China.
 Group of fumaroles, boiling springs and 4 geysers.

-- Dagejia geysers (Dagyel Chuja, Tagejia, Tagajia, Dagajia) – Shigatse, Tibet.
-Possibly one of largest geyser fields in the world, reported to have some 100 geysers.
-Dagejia Geyser spouts up to 20 m high and is the most powerful geyser in Asia.
+- Dagejia geysers (Dagyel Chuja, Tagejia, Tagajia, Dagajia) – Shigatse.
+The largest geyser field in Tibet with some 20 active geysers.
+Dagejia Pohutu Geyser spouts up to 20 m high and is the most powerful geyser in Asia.
 Geysers have formed nearly unique cesium containing deposits.